jiasongchen/SymTC/README.md

 ## Environment Setup

-Please set up an environment with python=3.11and execute the provided command to install the necessary dependencies.
+Please set up an environment with python=3.11 and execute the provided command to install the necessary dependencies.

 Please be aware that the hd95 function in the _medpy = 0.3.0_ specifically requires _numpy = 1.23.5_.